belyaev-mikhail/onwards-coroutines-presentation/presentation.md

                 }
                 sendMessage(leader, 'done') { answer ->
                     log(answer)
-                }
-            }
-        }
-    }
-}
+}   }   }   }   }
 ```

 # The story so far: promises

 - Futures/deferreds/tasks
 - Now you have an object to hold the _unfinished_ result
+- Two operations: check for readiness and get
-- Not really asynchronous: you have to block to get the object
+- Not really async: you have to block to get the object

 # The story so far: active/pipelined promises

 - Promises with higher-order functions to process asynchronously
-- Essentially a mixture between promises and callbacks
+- Essentially, a mixture between promises and callbacks
-- Haskell teacher speaking: turn the promise into a **Monad**
+- Haskell teacher speaking: just make the promise a **Monad**

 ----------------